elibroftw/mp3-editor/README.md

 # How to use
-main is just for a command line interface.
-All the useful functions are in functions.py make sure to create a config.txt file to store your API keys and music directory.
+`pip install -r requirements.txt` main.py is a command line interface.
+All the useful functions are in functions.py (if you want to do everything with code) Make sure to create a config.txt file to store your API keys and music directory.

 Format of config.txt: